Residues of manifolds: Introduction

-The last of the similar quantities is the Graham-Witten energy.
-This was introduced in 1999 in the study the AdS/CFT correspondence.
-The Graham-Witten energy appears as the coefficient in the series expansion of the renormalized volume of a minimal submanifold in a Poincar\'e-Einstein space which is asymptotic to $M$ as the minimal submanifold approaches the conformal infinity.
-Here the volume renormalization is done with an idea similar to that of Hadamard regularization.
-Expand the volume of the part of a minimal submanifold that is more than $r$ $(r>0)$ away from the boundary by a series in $r$.
-Then there holds \eqref{eq_vol_renormalization_GW} which is similar to \eqref{eq_symmetry_intro}, and as in the case of energy and residue, if the $\log$ term does not appear in the series expansion then the constant term is conformally invariant, whereas if the $\log$ term does appear then the coefficient instead of the constant term is conformally invariant.
-The Graham-Witten energy is a coefficient of this $\log$ term.
+Graham-Witten energy, which we denote by $\mathcal{E}$ in this paper, was introduced in 1999 via the volume renormalization in the study the AdS/CFT correspondence.
+Here the renormalization was carried out by the Hadamard regularization.
+As in the case of energy and residue, if the $\log$ term does not appear in the series expansion then the constant term is conformally invariant, whereas if the $\log$ term does appear then the coefficient of it instead of the constant term is conformally invariant.
+The Graham-Witten energy $\mathcal{E}$ is a coefficient of this $\log$ term.
+Therefore it is a conformal invariant for an even-dimensional closed submanifold.
+In addition, if the dimension is $2$, it coincides with the Willmore energy.
+These two properties are what some residues also have.

-In this way, Graham-Witten energy gives a conformal invariant of an even-dimensional closed submanifold.
-If the dimension is $2$, it becomes Willmore energy.
-Thus Graham-Witten energy and some residues share the same properties; they all arise from asymptotic expansion, they are \M invariant and can be considered as higher dimensional analogues of the Willmore energy.

-In this paper we restrict ourselves to the case when $M$ is a four dimensional closed submanifold of Euclidean space, and show that the Graham-Witten energy $\mathcal{E}(M)$, the residue $\Res_M(-8)$, and $\nu$-weighted residue $\Res_{M,\nu}(-8)$ are independent.
-Here we set $z=-8$ to make $\Res_M$ \M invariant and $\Res_{M,\nu}$ scale invariant.
-It is not clear at the moment whether $\Res_{M,\nu}(-8)$ is \M invariant when the codimension is greater than $1$.
-Next, we give an optimal approximation of $\mathcal{E}(M)$ by a linear combination of $\Res_M(-8)$ and $\Res_{M,\nu}(-8)$, where the meaning of ``optimal'' is as follows.
-Suppose $M$ is expressed locally as a graph of a function on the tangent space at each point, then the optimal combination minimizes the necessary order of derivatives of this function that appear in the integrand when the difference is given by the integral over $M$.
-In this case, the minimum of necessary order of derivatives is $2$.
+We first assume that $M$ is a four dimensional closed submanifold of Euclidean space, and show that the Graham-Witten energy $\mathcal{E}(M)$, the residue $\Res_M(-8)$, and $\nu$-weighted residue $\Res_{M,\nu}(-8)$ are independent.
+Next, we give an ``optimal'' approximation of $\mathcal{E}(M)$ by a linear combination of $\Res_M(-8)$ and $\Res_{M,\nu}(-8)$, from a viewpoint of the order of differentiation of a function such that $M$ can be locally expressed as a graph of it (Subsection \ref{subsec_Graham-Witten}).